Like many pastors, I’m a commentary nerd.

 - Leon Morris – Pillar New Testament Commentary (1992).
 Unlike any other commentator I’ve read, Morris could write with brevity while feeling like he fully captured the idea of a verse.
 Truly a gift.
 A solid Evangelical scholar.

 - D.A.
 Carson – The Expositor’s Bible Commentary (1984).
 This is my favorite commentary in the Expositor’s Bible Commentary series.
 Carson is my favorite New Testament scholar.
 As with anything Carson does, excellent exegesis and explanations of the text.
 One of the things I most appreciate about Carson is his ability to explain a passage while seamlessly connecting it to the rest of the context of the passage and within the overarching book.
-In treating a controversial passage, Carson is a master of

 - Craig Blomberg – North American Commentary (1992).
 As a critique (and not so much a direct criticism of Blomberg because there are often restrictions from publishers on how long a book can be), but at times, I feel like his exposition can be too brief, and leaves me wanting more.
 But what he gives you in his commentary of Matthew is first rate.
 Blomberg approaches challenging subjects in a gentle manner.